Joseph Pilates: Move to the US and marriage

 Around 1925, Pilates immigrated to the United States.
-On the ship to America, he met his future wife Clara.
+On the ship to America, he met his future wife Clara Zeuner.
 The couple founded a studio in New York City and directly taught and supervised their students well into the 1960s.

-Joseph and Clara Pilates soon established a devoted following in the local dance and performing-arts community of New York.
-Well-known dancers such as George Balanchine, who arrived in the United States in 1933, and Martha Graham, who had come to New York in 1923, became devotees and regularly sent their students to the Pilates for training and rehabilitation.
-His exercise regimen built flexibility, strength and stamina.
-Soon after it became known that ballerinas were attending the Pilates gym on 8th Avenue, society women followed.
+Joseph and Clara Pilates soon established a following in the local dance and performing-arts community of New York.
+The Georgian-American choreographer George Balanchine, who had arrived in the United States in 1933, and Martha Graham, who had come to New York in 1923, became devotees, sending their students to the Pilates for training and rehabilitation.

 Joseph Pilates wrote several books, including Return to Life through Contrology and Your Health, and he was also a prolific inventor, with over 26 patents cited.

 Pilates continued to advocate for and teach his method well into his old age, even once he was physically incapable of performing the exercises himself.